Axel-Jacobsen/reverse-hash-server/README.md

 First it was tested with 2 thread and then 4 threads.

 ## Test results

+This was done on the 'run-client-milestone.sh' file.

 | Server-version               | Test 1      | Test 2      | Test 3      | Average score |
 |------------------------------|-------------|-------------|-------------|---------------|
 | Base version                 | 208,381,291 | 192,390,982 | 191,735,671 | 197,502,648   |
 | 2 threads                    | 100,641,086 | 102,729,951 | 103,440,548 | 102,270,528   |
 | 4 threads                    | 97,263,237  | 100,461,213 | 99,637,479  | 99,120,643    |

+## Conclusion
+As expected the results for the implementations with two- and four threads are almost twice as fast.
+However, there was only a slight increase from four threads to two threads.
+For the final version, the amount of threads delegated to cracking the hash depends on the priority, which in theory should speed up cracking for higher priorities.